dlhaines/rubyStubServer/README.md

 Major limitations are:

 * Only json files are currently supported.
 * Query parameters are ignored.
+* The server can only stub the last entry in an URL.
+It can stub a url like ".../Student/terms/&lt;student\_id&gt;" but it can not stub something like ".../Student/&lt;student\_id&gt;/terms".
+* Other stub server projects are available and may be more fully developed.
+  Consider using [Mountebank](http://www.mbtest.org) or a custom Sinatra server.

 # Running the stub server:

-## initial environment setup
+## Initial environment setup

 The server is written in Ruby and needs a ruby environment to run.
 These steps may need to be repeated from time to time as ruby versions change or dependencies are updated.